5 Ways to Protect Your Dachshund’s Paws This Winter

 What Temperature Is Too Cold for Your Dog’s Feet?

-Personally, I don’t take my pups for a walk if it is below 30°F. My Dachshunds love their walkies, but if the wind is bitter cold, we choose to stay home and play inside instead.
+Personally, I don’t take my pups for a walk if it is below 30°F. My Dachshunds love their walkies, but if the wind is bitter cold, we make outside visits very quick and play inside instead.

 If it’s below zero outside, don’t take your dog for a walk.
 Let them out for a quick potty break and bring them right back in.